anna099/hegel/observing-nature/2-laws.md

-scientist arrives at a basic law of gravity, for instance, they are not just giving a mere generalisation or 'analogy' drawn from the observation of many objects behaving the same way (that is, *falling*); in addition, they are giving an theoretical -- that is, *conceptual* -- explanation of why this behaviour happens.
+scientist arrives at a basic law of gravity, for instance, they are not just giving a mere generalisation or 'analogy' drawn from the observation of many objects behaving the same way (that is, *falling*); in addition, they are giving a theoretical -- that is, *conceptual* -- explanation of why this behaviour happens.
 When the law is understood in these *two* aspects, then it is 'true, to itself', Hegel writes.
 'The law counts as law because it exhibits itself in appearance and at the same time is in itself the concept.'